 These are paraphrased from the source.
-See the Seneschal’s Handbook, April 2014 Edition, Revision 1.5 for the exact wording.
+See the Seneschal’s Handbook, January 2018 Edition for the exact wording.

 1. Minors are defined as anyone who has not reached the age of legal majority.
 This varies between countries, states and other jurisdictions.
 Be sure of the age(s) of majority in your area.